 You may also pay your Real Estate Taxes at the Portage County Treasurer's Office with cash or checks.

-Our office has recently been made a way of an assistance program that may be of interest to you.
+Our office has recently been made aware of an assistance program that may be of interest to you.
 The Foundation for Rural Housing, through the State of Wisconsin, is offering funds for several different financial situations, including delinquent taxes.
 The website

 7:30 a.m. - 4:30 p.m., Monday - Friday with the following exceptions